Picking NPA constraints from a randomly sampled quantum moment matrix: Introduction

-The NPA method operates on probability distributions obtainable in the formalism of quantum mechanics in infinite Hilbert spaces.
-Its methodology is based on the concept of the moment matrix discussed later in this paper.
-Similar in structure to the NPA are the methods used for optimization in situations where additional constraints are imposed on the considered probability distributions.
-One such limitation is introduced in an approach called semi-device-independent~\cite{Marcin}.
-In this approach, it is possible to obtain cryptographically stronger results by making some natural assumptions, such as constraints on the size of the Hilbert space of the underlying quantum operators.
-Several methods have been developed to analyze such problems, inspired by the NPA~\cite{dimWit1,dimWit2} method.
+The NPA method characterizes correlations arising from quantum mechanics via moment matrices (see Sec.~\ref{ssec:NPA}).
+Its construction can be understood as describing the closure of correlations achievable with finite-dimensional quantum systems.
+Similar techniques appear in optimization problems where additional constraints are imposed on the underlying probability distributions.
+One such framework is the semi-device-independent approach~\cite{Marcin}, where stronger conclusions can be obtained under physically motivated assumptions, such as bounds on the Hilbert space dimension.
+Several methods inspired by NPA have been developed to analyze such scenarios~\cite{dimWit1,dimWit2}.

-These optimization techniques are part of the convex optimization family.
-Convex problems are usually more tractable using numerical methods.
-At the same time, work is underway to introduce restrictions on the rank parameter of operators~\cite{Otfried}.
-The problem of introducing this kind of constraint is not trivial because it is not convex~\cite{rank1,rank2}.
+These optimization techniques belong to the class of convex optimization problems, which are typically more tractable numerically.
+At the same time, there is ongoing work on incorporating additional constraints, such as bounds on the rank of operators~\cite{Otfried}.
+However, such constraints are inherently non-convex, which makes their incorporation into SDP-based frameworks challenging~\cite{rank1,rank2}.

-In this work, we present a flexible technique, easy to program, which allows the user to assess the quantum behavior in a broad spectrum of operational scenarios, where NPA can be used.
-In fact we find the constraints which must be respected by the moment matrix associated with the studied problem by random generating it and storing the information about the entries of the moment matrix generated which are, within a small tolerance, equal among each other and the ones which are equal to zero, as will be explained in more detail in the next sections.

-The random generation of the moment matrix associated with a problem is performed by randomly generating a quantum state shared by the parties involved in the communication task, and a set of projectors for each measurement setting of each of the agents.
-When random sampling projectors, to avoid constraints which are related to the rank of the projectors generated, it is important that their rank is greater or equal to $2$, although, as shown in the Appendix~\ref{appendixLemma}, in some cases even random generating projectors of rank $1$ would not raise constraints associated with the particular rank.

-In addition to Bell scenarios, our technique can be used to implement hierarchies to bound quantum correlations in other operational scenarios, such as contextuality scenarios and prepare and measure scenarios wherein the preparations have a bounded capacity in some communication tasks.
+In this work, we present a flexible and easily implementable technique that allows one to assess quantum behaviors across a broad class of operational scenarios where the NPA hierarchy applies.
+Instead of explicitly deriving algebraic relations between entries of the moment matrix, we identify these constraints numerically by generating random instances of quantum states and measurements, constructing the associated moment matrices, and recording which entries are equal (within a prescribed numerical tolerance) or vanish.
+Thus, algebraic relations are replaced by empirically determined numerical equalities.
+In addition to Bell scenarios, our technique can be applied to other operational settings, such as contextuality scenarios and prepare-and-measure scenarios with bounded communication capacity.